 The boundary for the Tree Care Plan includes all Wake Forest owned and operated properties, with the exception of the Medical School campuses.

 Responsible Department

-The Landscaping Services Department of the Facilities and Campus Services division is responsible for disseminating these guidelines, assessing tree damage, and for maintaining the tree endowment fund.
+The Landscaping Services Department of the Facilities and Campus Services division is responsible for disseminating these guidelines, assessing tree damage, and for replacing trees as needed following necessary removals.

 Campus Tree Advisory Committee